workflowhub-eu/galaxy2cwl/README.md

-# I use cwl-interface and cwl-abstract intercheangably here.
+I use cwl-interface and cwl-abstract intercheangably here.
-# The idea is from https://github.com/common-workflow-language/common-workflow-language/issues/337
+The idea is from https://github.com/common-workflow-language/common-workflow-language/issues/337

-This is a standalone that communicates with Galaxy and retrieves info from workflows definitions or worflows executions and transforms it into CWL abstract format (something like a cwl interface )
+# This is a standalone tool that communicates with Galaxy and retrieves info from workflows definitions or worflows executions and transforms it into CWL abstract format (something like a cwl interface )

 - The main use case initially would be to create ro-crate objects for 2 cases:
     - for workflow executions: I would have the cwl-interface representing the CW:-PROV data. and also the galaxy workflow definition file? or any other info from galaxy?